 All admissions decisions are final.
 If you are denied admission, you may reapply the following admissions cycle.
 The MBA Office holds all application materials for one year, so you will not need to resubmit transcripts or GMAT/GRE scores unless your scores or transcripts have changed.
 If you are reapplying to the program, we recommend that you contact our office to discuss your previous application and candidacy.

 Interview Policy and Process

 Interviews are conducted by invitation only.
 Applicants to the MBA program are selected to interview based on the quality of a completed application.
-In some cases, an applicant may be invited to complete an interview prior to application submission.
-If an applicant is selected for an interview, they will be contacted by the MBA Program by email to schedule a date.
 We will not offer admission to a candidate until he/she has completed a personal interview with a member of the Admissions Committee and a completed application has been reviewed.

-If you are chosen to interview, we will send you an email message that describes the process for scheduling an interview and the date by which the interview must be completed.
-Interviews are conducted in-person at the MBA Office on either the NC State Main Campus or the MBA RTP facility.
-If an applicant is not available for an in-person interview, we will arrange a virtual interview through Zoom.
+If you are chosen to interview, we will send you an email message that describes the process for scheduling an interview.
+Interviews may be conducted in-person at one of our MBA Campus locations (if possible) or virtually through Zoom.